javier-jaime/SynthAI/README.md

 # A Second Brain for Personal Knowledge Management

-To avoid the Negative "Reactive Loop" to Information Overload.
+To avoid the Negative "Reactivity Loop" to Information Overload.

 ![Reactive Loop](images/Reactive_Loop.png)